432 – Alternative minimum tax carry-over, alternative minimum tax and deduction for logging tax

 - You are claiming a deduction on line 287 other than the additional deduction for Québec resources or the result of the following calculation: the deduction for the Cooperative Investment Plan (CIP) minus the cost of the securities for which you are claiming the deduction.

 If any of the situations described above apply to you, complete Work Chart 432 to determine whether you must complete form TP-776.42-V, Alternative Minimum Tax.

-If you carried out logging operations in Québec in 2018, you can deduct one third of the amount of the logging tax you paid to the Minister of Revenue of Québec when you filed the Logging Operations Return (form TPZ-1179-V).
+If you carried out logging operations in Québec in 2019, you can deduct one third of the logging tax you paid to the Minister of Revenue of Québec when you filed the Logging Operations Return (form TPZ-1179-V).